 Since the introduction of the JAMB Computer-Based Test (CBT), a number of things have changed.

 JAMB put in the right amount of effort to computerize a lot of things and this has led to the introduction of other features in addition to CBT exams – including JAMB CAPs for admission and related matters, and an online JAMB interactive brochure.

 But a little issue with this positive development is that new batches of JAMB students who are not used to computers and other JAMB facilities need to learn them and understand how they work before they can make the best out of it.

 My aim here is to help the students understand how to answer CBT questions using a computer.

-Be it JAMB CBT, Post-UTME CBT (many schools now use CBT), you need understand to appreciate how easy and convenient CBT actually is, compared to paper and pencil exams.
+Be it JAMB CBT, or Post-UTME CBT (many schools now use CBT), you need to understand to appreciate how easy and convenient CBT actually is, compared to paper and pencil exams.